 “If I knew then what I know now”… This is what my college coach would tell me, which now has me saying the same thing to others.
 I really hope that all the students I train take from me, how important working hard and believing in themselves is.
 Time goes by fast and if you just put in a little extra work it adds up in a good way.
 I was too stubborn and ignorant in the real world of soccer opportunity.
 I went on to play pro soccer for 7 years, experiencing 17 Countries in that time.
-But if I knew then what I know now, life off and on the pitch would have been different.
+If I knew then what I know now, life off and on the pitch would have been different.
 I think everyone wishes they would have made better choices in life, but those choices I made help me to have passion to help others.
 So now I want to help you build your brand as an athlete.
-Note: This post contains some affiliate links for your convenience.
-Click here to read my full disclosure policy.

 Is your brand strong for college sports?